Card Summary Table

 Here’s a somewhat “hidden” benefit of using the Discover it Miles Card: when you’re using the card to make travel purchases with the “miles,” you’re actually still accruing points in those loyalty programs, which is then reimbursed by Discover.

 In a typical redemption, you won’t earn miles for your travels because you can’t redeem and earn points at the same time.
 Another double bonus!

-If nothing else, the Discover it Miles Card is a great card during its first year and for a newbie to the points strategy world.
+If nothing else, the card is great during its first year and for a newbie to the points strategy world.

 Final Thoughts and Conclusion

 After the first year bonus, this card earns an equivalent of 3x points on everything, which is nearly unbeatable.
 The drawback is that your miles are only ever worth a standard $0.01.

 You do get some fringe benefits of a $30 WiFi credit and free FICO score that are certainly useful, along with the 0% intro APR.

 The card doesn’t actually have a downside since it’s free, so opening an account will not hurt you financially.
 In fact, it may help you improve your credit score.

 Finally, the $0.01 per mile value improves a little since you still earn miles for your awards in what is essentially a statement credit system.